drishti307/innerve-game.github.io/README.md

 # innerve-game-
+find all the files used. do not open unnamed or weirdly named files, it may affect our codes.
 Work with .html,.css,.txt files only
-USE Master.
+USE EDIT BRANCH and NOT Master.